djaus2/AzureSphere/README.md

-One for setting up the Active Directory Tenant for, and including  the device,
+(Coming in last week of Oct) One for setting up the Active Directory Tenant for, and including the device,

-One for setting up the Azure IoT Hub, ddService and connecting the device to it
+(Azs.bat) One for setting up the Azure IoT Hub Device Provisioning Service and connecting the device to it

+Nb: NOTE THAT TENANTING OF AN AZURE SPHERE DEVICE IS ONCE ONLY ACTION, NOT UNDOABLE, NOT CHANGEABLE, NOT REVERSABLE.
+SO TAKE CARE WITH THAT SCRIPT.
+ALL CARE BUT NO RESPONSIBILITY AT THIS END.